guhankesav/COMPUTER-NETWORK-CASE-Study-Warehouse-Management-System/README.md

 performance which leads to more productivity.
 It ensures smooth production operations by maintaining reasonable stocks of materials.

+# Cisco Packet tracer Implementation
+## Procurement Department :
+When new products arrive at the warehouse they are scanned , labelled and entered into the system .
+## Shipment:
+The product is checked and packed accordingly and an entry in the system is made before the product is out for shipment
+##Head Office :
+Where queries and data about the product are sent through mail .

+Starting Address: 182.28.20.0

 | Department | No of devices  |
 | :---:   | :-: |
 | Procurement In 1 WIRELESS | 4 |